 Trustee

 I qualified as a paediatric nurse in Leeds back in 1981 and since then I have worked in many areas as a senior nurse including; general paediatrics, oncology, bone marrow transplant unit, cystic fibrosis unit, and neonatal intensive care.
 I completed my honours degree in biochemistry, genetics, and related subjects and hold an MSc in genetic counselling.
-At the Royal Manchester Children’s Hospital, I became the first nurse for families with Niemann-Pick disease.
+At the Royal Manchester Children’s Hospital, I became the first nurse for families with Niemann-Pick diseases.
 Despite retiring at the end of 2011, I continue to support NPUK as a trustee.

 Since 2013 I have been actively involved with the International Niemann-Pick Disease Registry and currently lead on recruitment as Clinical Research Manager.